cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 ### Forward Compatibility

 This specification conforms to the ERC-721 smart contract specification for NFT identifiers.
 Note that ERC-721 defines uniqueness based on (contract address, uint256 tokenId), and we conform to this implicitly because a single module is currently aimed to track NFT identifiers.
-Note: use of the (mutable) data field to determine uniqueness is not safe.
+Note: use of the (mutable) data field to determine uniqueness is not safe.s

 ### Positive

-- NFT identifiers available on Cosmos Hub
+- NFT identifiers available on Cosmos Hub.
 - Ability to build different NFT modules for the Cosmos Hub, e.g., ERC-721.
 - NFT module which supports interoperability with IBC and other cross-chain infrastructures like Gravity Bridge